-So read on for all the reasons why I think this vibrant city is definitely worth a trip!
+So read on for all the reasons why I think Porto Portugal is an amazing place to visit!

 01. It’s a great early spring destination